IJ-Apps/Dallas-Data-Challenge/README.md

   - After the model is trained, I make it "forecast" the \# of available/occupied hospital beds in the first 3 weeks of September.
   - I compare these forecasts with the actual \# of hospital beds and calculate the **percent error, mean absolute error, and \# of forecast *intervals* that captured the correct \# of beds)**
 - **Forecasting for Future Dates:**
-  - In this part of the notebook, I train the model on all past hospital bed data *(including September)*, then generate a list of 31 days from September 23rd to October 23rd and feed into the model.
+  - In this part of the notebook, I train the model on all past hospital bed data *(including September)*, then generate a list of 31 days from September 23rd to October 23rd and feed it into the model.
   - **The model forecasts the # of available/occupied hospital beds in the DFW region for future dates *(late September - October)*.**

 ### Features of the Model